clesssalvein/zpaq-backup-windows/README.md

     d:\tmp\dbs\db02
     d:\tmp\dbs\db03
     ```
-  - Change the paths to directories, files and utilities in the paths section of the backup-zpaq.cmd file
+  - Change the paths directories, files and utilities in the "paths" section of the "zpaq-backup.cmd" file
-  - Run backup-zpaq.cmd
+  - Run "zpaq-backup.cmd"

 # Work algorithm
-- The zpaq-backup.cmd script gets a list of directories (bases) from the "dbsList.txt" file
+- The zpaq-backup.cmd script gets a list of directories (bases) from file "dbsList.txt"
 - Actions are performed for each directory:
-  - File "checkMarker.txt" is written to the directory, containing the current date in format **YYYY-mm-dd**
+  - File "checkMarker.txt" containing the current date in format **YYYY-mm-dd** is written to the directory
   - Directory is archived along the path dbs_backup\\!dbName!\ with the archive name !dbName!_???.zpaq, where ??? - sequence number of the archive (001 - full archive, the following ones are incremental)
   - Upon completion of the archiving, the status of the operation is written to the dbArchStatus variable (**-ARCH_OK-** | **-ARCH_FAIL-**)
   - The file checkMarker.txt is removed from the directory